jeremygray/pyfilesec/README.txt

 Bug reports and code contributions are welcome; the project is on github and you can contact me there (https://github.com/jeremygray/pyFileSec).
-For contacting me privately, e.g., about security issues, please look for my gmail address at the top of the main code.
+For contacting me privately, e.g., about security issues, please look for my email address at the top of the main code.
 Help with Windows would be particularly welcome (see the issues list).